Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Comparison with minimal models

-This is quite evident for the $RV$ nodes of the main graph, whose attractiveness of older nodes clearly declines over time, and declines even more rapidly beyond one year (top panel, Fig.~\ref{fig:Comparison}).
-For $O$ nodes of the derived $O-(RV/RL)-O$ graph, however, the situation is less clear, as the peak in the histograms—observed at time intervals on the order of 5 years—remains comparable to the overall age of the network.
-A more detailed discussion and the additional investigations required to explore this further lie beyond the scope of the present study.
+For the $O$ nodes of the {\it temporal graph}, however, the situation is less clear: the peak observed in the histograms, occurring for timestamp differences above five years, remains comparable to the overall age of the network and therefore calls for a more detailed analysis (see Discussion, Sec.~\ref{sec:discussion}).